How do I register as a health-care provider with the Interim Federal Health Program?

 - the IFHP Information Handbook for Health Care Professionals (PDF, 6.89 MB).

-How do I verify that a patient is eligible for treatment through the Interim Federal Health Program?
+How do I check patient eligibility for the Interim Federal Health Program?

 - email: CIC_Inquiry@medavie.bluecross.ca